|Denny's plate for Christmas Eve Dinner.|

 Remove roast from oven and place on a cool platter or on a cutting board.
 Rest meat for 10-15 minutes.
 Do not cut or pierce meat at this time.
 Make au jus sauce while meat is resting.

 Remove and reserve cloves of garlic in their peels.
 Strain sauce through a mesh strainer.
 Push veggies against the bottom of the strainer to extract as much fluid as possible into the sauce.
 The bottom of the roasting pan should be clean as a whistle at this point!
 Discard veggies and retain jus.
 Evaluate the jus.
 Does it have too much fat layered on the top of the juices?
 If so, spoon off the top layers of fat.
 But save this!
-It's delicious as a fat to sauté veggies and for use in making popovers and Yorkshire Puddings.
+It's liquid gold and delicious as a fat to sauté veggies and for use in making popovers and Yorkshire Puddings.

-Pour au jus back into a sauté pan.
+Pour jus back into a sauté pan.
 Bring to a heavy simmer and once simmering, turn off heat.
 Drop 2 tablespoons of ice cold butter into sauce in small slices.
 Shake pan to incorporate butter.
 The butter will actually thicken and make the sauce have more body.
 Place au jus into a gravy boat or into individual au jus bowls.

 Serving Ideas: Serve prime rib with au jus, horseradish sauce or béarnaise sauce.
 Prime rib works great with smashed cauliflower, sautéed mushrooms, asparagus, broccoli, Brussel sprouts or almost any vegetable.
 It also works great with a simple salad and House Vinaigrette.